SAP Data Platforms

 The Bovine Genetics Project aims to increase the rate of genetic gain and enhance the environmental and economic performance of dairy and beef animals.
 It will provide farm businesses with the data and evidence to make more informed breeding decisions delivering more efficient, healthier and productive animals with lower carbon footprints.
 This data will be accessible through a user portal which will provide a data platform to establish baseline performance, identify opportunities for improvement, measure progress, and identify future research needs.
 The Project is being delivered by DAERA, in partnership with Sustainable Ruminant Genetics Ltd (SRG).

-Training will also be provided to farm businesses so that they can effectively use the information which will be made available through the Project.
+Training will also be provided to farm businesses to enable them to effectively use the information which will be made available through the Project.

 What does this mean for me?

-Advancing genetic gain will help you improve overall farm productivity, reduce Greenhouse Gas emissions, reduce pollution potential, and deliver long-term improved animal health and welfare.
+Advancing genetic gain will help you improve overall farm productivity, reduce Greenhouse Gas (GHG) emissions, reduce pollution potential, and deliver long-term improved animal health and welfare benefits.

 Participation in the Bovine Genetics Project is a conditionality for the Farm Sustainability Payment from 2026.
 If you keep cattle, you must register for the Bovine Genetics Project and complete the CAFRE training by 15 May 2028.
 If not, your FSP for 2028 will be reduced by 10%, increasing to 15% if you remain non‑compliant, and staying at that level until you complete the requirement.